-7.2 Test Site Preparation Equipment-This shall include an assortment of excavation tools, such as drills, drill bits, and chipping hammers.
-Blasting shall not be allowed during a preparation of the test site.
-The drill for the instrumentation holes shall, if practicable, have the capability of retrieving cores from depths of about 30 ft (10 m).
+7.2 Test Site Preparation Equipment-This should include an assortment of excavation tools, such as drills, drill bits and chipping hammers.
+Blasting should not be allowed during final preparation of the test site.
+The drill for the instrumentation holes should, if possible, have the capability of retrieving cores from depths of at least 30 ft (10 m).

-7.3 Borehole Viewing Device-Some type of device is desirable for observation of the instrumentation holes to compare and verify geologic features observed in the core if core recovery is poor or if it is not feasible to retrieve oriented cores.
+7.3 Borehole Viewing Device-Some type of device is desirable for examination of the instrumentation holes to compare and verify geologic features observed in the core if core recovery is poor or if it is not feasible to retrieve oriented cores.

-7.4 Deformation Measuring Instruments-Instruments for measuring deformations shall include a reliable multipleposition borehole extensometer (MPBX) for each instrumentation hole and a tunnel diameter gauge.
-For surface measurements, dial gages or linear variable differential transformers (LVDTs) are generally used.
-An accuracy of ± 0.0001 in.
+7.4 Deformation Measuring Instruments-Instruments for measuring deformations should include a reliable multiple position borehole extensometer (MPBX) for each instrumentation hole and a tunnel diameter gauge.
+For surface measurements, dial gages, or linear variable differential transformers (LVDTs) are generally used.
+An accuracy of at least $\pm$ 0.0001 in.
 (0.0025 mm), including the error of the readout equipment, and a sensitivity of at least 0.00005 in.
 (0.0013 mm) is recommended.
 Errors in excess of 0.0004 in.
-(0.01 mm) can invalidate test results when the modulus of rock mass exceeds 5×10^6 psi (3.5×10^{-4} MPa).
+(0.01 mm) can invalidate test results when the modulus of rock mass exceeds $5 \times 10^6$ psi ( $3.5 \times 10^4$ MPa).

 7.5 Loading Equipment-The loading equipment includes the device for applying the load and the reaction members (usually thick-walled aluminum or steel pipes) which transmit the load of sufficient capacity for the intended test program.
-Hydraulic rams or flatjacks are usually used to apply the load hydraulically with sufficient capability and volume to apply and maintain desired pressures to within 3 %.
-If flatjacks are used they should have sufficient range to allow for deflection of the rock and should be constructed so that the two main plates move apart in a parallel manner over the usable portion of the loading range.
-A spherical bearing of suitable capacity should be coupled to one of the bearing plates.
+Flat jacks at each rock face should be used to apply the load and should have sufficient range to allow for deflection of the rock and maintain pressure to within 3 %.
+They should be constructed so that the two main plates move apart in a parallel manner over the usable portion of the range.
+A spherical bearing of suitable capacity should be incorporated in the reaction members.